manubange/Spiral_test/README.md

 # Demo Instructions
-To run the example scripts (spiral.m and determine_BetaBurstsPatxx.m), adjust the working directory and add the toolboxes to path
-spiral.m loads a spiral drawn by a studyparticipant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.
+To run the demo, open the example scripts (main_spiral.m and main_determineBetaBurstsPatxx.m) in the matlab editor and press f5 to run all sections. main_spiral.m loads a spiral drawn by a studyparticipant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.
-determine_BetaBurstsPatxx.m calculates burst characteristics of one example dataset (LFP_patxx.mat).
+main_determineBetaBurstsPatxx.m calculates burst characteristics of one example dataset (LFP_patxx.mat).
-determine_BetaBursts.m loads 10 seconds of modelled electrophysiological data (LFP.mat)
+main_determineBetaBursts.m loads 10 seconds of modelled electrophysiological data (LFP.mat).

 Expected time to run:
 - spiral.m < 1 minute